ksx0330/FVTT-Kamigakari-System/README.md

   * Can create enery sheet

 0.2.1 - Battle Tracker Initiative Update
-  * You can use battle tracker by initiative
+  * Can use battle tracker by initiative

+0.3.0 - Add Spirit Burn Support & Inventory Update
+  * Can use spirit burn in actor sheet
+  * Common equipment is showing its quantity in character's sheet
+  * enermy -> enemy